simonbraun2003/DHBW-ProgrammingTasks/README.md

 # DHBW-ProgrammingTasks
-Repository for tasks given during the "Programmieren"-lecture at the DHBW Karlsruhe
+Repository for tasks given during the "Programmieren"-lecture at DHBW Karlsruhe